PrefectHQ/prefect/docs/guides/host.md

 After you install Prefect you have a Python SDK client that can communicate with [Prefect Cloud](https://app.prefect.cloud), the platform hosted by Prefect.
 You also have an [API server](/api-ref/) backed by a database and a UI.

 In this section you'll learn how to host your own Prefect server.
+If you would like to host a Prefect server instance on Kubernetes, check out the prefect-server [Helm chart](https://github.com/PrefectHQ/prefect-helm/tree/main/charts/prefect-server).

 Spin up a local Prefect server UI with the `prefect server start` CLI command in the terminal: